OJJDP State Program Manager: Provides assistance to help

 to hold juvenile offenders accountable for their actions, and combat

 underage drinking.
-State Program Manager also administer formula
+State Program Managers also administer formula

 and other block grants; support and coordinate community efforts